This guide focuses on the Witchhunter Ascendancy for the Mercenary, covering their Unique Skills and Skill Interactions.

 No Mercy grants a damage buff that increases as an enemy’s concentration break, providing Witchhunters with a much-needed consistent damage bonus.

-Combined with Judge, Jury, and Executioner; No Mercy can almost immediately break an enemy’s Concentration and helps Witchhunter maintain consistent damage, so long as they keep constant pressure on an enemy.
+Combined with Judge, Jury, and Executioner, No Mercy can almost immediately break an enemy’s Concentration and helps Witchhunter maintain consistent damage, so long as they keep constant pressure on an enemy.

 No Mercy is great for Bossing.
 Even with how mechanic-heavy some bosses are, we’ll have plenty of opportunities to hit the boss to prevent them from recovering Concentration.